leola27/DataLakeSpark/README.md

 Configuration File containing AWS credentials

 #### etl.py file
+Contains functions to download json data from S3, transform it and write into parquet files back into s3

 ### How to run python script
 The script is ran from an EMR cluster and requires the creation of IAM role, EMR cluster and S3 bucket for input/output.
 Once the EMR cluster is created, the script has to be copied to it via SSH channel and run using a command spark-submit